apache/mxnet/docs/tutorials/vision/large_scale_classification.md

 ```

 ### Generate a validation set
 To ensure we don’t overfit the data, we will create a validation set separate from the training set, monitor the loss on the validation set frequently.
-We create the validation set by picking fifty random images from each class.
+We create the validation set by picking fifty random images from each class and moving them to the validation set.

 ```
 VAL_ROOT=${ROOT}_val